Robotid/Fluvel/README.md

 <p align="center">A modern, declarative framework for creating user interfaces with PySide6</p>

-## ⚠️ Current Status: Beta Version (0.1.0b1)
-**Fluvel** is in an early stage of development.
+> [!Warning]

-This is a preliminary version released for testing and feedback purposes.
+> **Current Status: Beta Version (0.1.0b1)**: This is a preliminary version released for testing and feedback purposes.
 The API may change, and you may encounter bugs or incomplete features.
 It is not recommended for use in production environments.

 ## What is **Fluvel**?
 **Fluvel** is a framework built on **PySide6** that seeks to simplify and modernise the development of desktop applications in Python.